Adam Enfroy Logo

 You Can Share The Recordings With Others Who Might Find Them Relevant

-When you screen capture a webinar, you generate a video that you can share with others who might find it helpful.
+When you screen capture a webinar, you generate a video you can share with others who might find it helpful.

-For example, if you’re a business owner, you can share recordings of webinars on topics such as marketing or finance with your employees.
+For example, if you’re a business owner, share recordings of webinars on topics such as marketing or finance with your employees.

-When you have a local recording of the computer, sharing the MP4 file with others is much easier than sharing a live webinar link, since people will be able to watch the webinar at a time that suits them.
+When you have a local recording of the computer, sharing the MP4 file with others is much easier than sharing a live webinar link since people will be able to watch the webinar at a time that suits them.

 Recording a webinar also allows you to reference the content at a later date.